Generic selectors

 Jesus Was Always the Go-Between

-- By whom will God judge the world?
+1. By whom will God judge the world?

-- Through whom will the judgment be executed?
+2. Through whom will the judgment be executed?

-- Through whom did the delivery of the law occur?
+3. Through whom did the delivery of the law occur?

-- Through whom is grace granted?
+4. Through whom is grace granted?

-- Through whom does the shepherding of the sheep take place?
+5. Through whom does the shepherding of the sheep take place?

-- Through whom will we receive the outpouring of the Holy Spirit?
+6. Through whom will we receive the outpouring of the Holy Spirit?

-- Through whom did God save us?
+7. Through whom did God save us?

 An Example to Help Us Understand Better

-The same thing happens with creation in the Bible.
-God the Father was the one who planned the construction of everything.
-He is the engineer in creation.
-But the one who carried out the creative work was His Son Jesus.
-God, who created everything “through Jesus Christ“ (Ephesians 3:9), “by the one who also made the world” (Hebrews 1:2), “All things were made through him” (John 1:3).
-For this reason, both God the Father and Jesus are considered to be “creator” in the Scriptures.
+The same principle applies to creation in the Bible.
+God the Father is the one who planned and initiated the creation of everything.
+He is the architect, the engineer behind the design.
+However, the one who carried out the creative work was His Son, Jesus.
+As Scripture states: “God created everything through Jesus Christ” (Ephesians 3:9), “by whom also He made the worlds” (Hebrews 1:2), and “All things were made through Him” (John 1:3).
+This is why both God the Father and Jesus are considered “Creator” in Scripture.

 Jesus is the Intermediary, and God is the Originating Source

-But it is important to keep this concept in mind and to know how to distinguish the actions of each one, otherwise we will fall into the errors of interpretation that many make, as we saw at the beginning of this study.
-Concluding that Jesus is the God of the Bible because of his creative work is a mistake!
 Who is the Creator of the Universe?
-The God of the Bible is the one who is above Jesus, who, through Jesus, carried out the creation!
-The Father granted the Son the power to create all things, but this does not make him the God of the universe!
-The Son was the intermediary, and not the original source of creation, because the origin of this is his Father.
-Let us read the text of Revelation 4:11:
+The God of the Bible is the One who is above Jesus-the Father, who, through His Son, carried out creation.
+The Father granted the Son the power to create all things, but this does not make Jesus the God of the universe.
+Jesus, the Son, is the intermediary, not the original source of creation.
+The origin of all things is the Father.
+Let us look at Revelation 4:11:

-Revelation 4:11 – “You are worthy, O Lord, to receive glory and honor and power, for you created all things, and by your will they exist and were created.“
+Revelation 4:11 – “You are worthy, O Lord, to receive glory and honor and power, for you created all things, and by your will they exist and were created“.

 But what about the Holy Spirit?

-Genesis 1:2 – “Now the earth was formless and empty, and darkness was over the surface of the deep, and the Spirit of God was moving over the face of the waters.“
+Genesis 1:2 – “Now the earth was formless and empty, and darkness was over the surface of the deep, and the Spirit of God was moving over the face of the waters

 Conclusion: Who is the Creator of the Universe?